 Dr. Steven R. DiSalvo

-Prior to joining Marian in 2010, he served as president and founder of The Hopewell Group Inc., which assists in transfers of wealth for individuals, family foundations and corporations.
-He was executive director of the Joe Torre Safe at Home Foundation, which works to end domestic violence through education and other interventions.
-He also led Junior Achievement of New York Inc., an organization that inspires K-12 students to be successful by providing business education through volunteer role models.
+In addition to his higher education experience, Dr. DiSalvo spent time in the traditional non-profit sector as president and founder of The Hopewell Group Inc. and as executive director of the Joe Torre Safe at Home Foundation, dedicated to ending domestic violence through education and other interventions.
+At Junior Achievement of New York Inc., aimed at inspiring K-12 students to be successful via business education, he was executive vice president.

 He began his career working consecutively at three nationally known Jesuit universities - Fordham, Loyola Chicago and Fairfield.
 At all, he worked in university advancement and, at Loyola Chicago, as special assistant to the president.

 Dr. DiSalvo completed a Ph.D. in educational leadership at Fordham University where he also earned an M.B.A. in marketing and B.S. in psychology.

 Currently, he serves on the advisory board of the Center for American Catholic Studies at Fordham University, the NCAA DII President's Council and the Apostles of the Sacred Heart of Jesus Province Advisory Council.
 He is an Executive Committee member of Campus Compact NH, the New Hampshire College and University Council, and the New York Says Thank You Foundation, and a member of the Board of Directors for the New England Council.